canonical/tdx/README.md

-# tdx
-Intel confidential computing - TDX

-## What is Intel TDX ?

-Intel® Trust Domain Extensions (Intel® TDX) is a confidential computing technology which deploys hardware-isolated, Virtual Machines (VMs) called Trust Domains (TDs).
+## Intel® Trust Domain Extensions (TDX)

+Intel® TDX is a confidential computing technology which deploys hardware-isolated, Virtual Machines (VMs) called Trust Domains (TDs).
 It protects TD VMs from a broad range of software attacks by isolating them from the Virtual-Machine Manager (VMM), hypervisor and other non-TD software on the host platform.
 As a result, it enhances a platform user’s control of data security and IP protection.
 Also, it enhances the Cloud Service Providers’ (CSP) ability to provide managed cloud services without exposing tenant data to adversaries.
-For more information see the Intel article on TDX architecture.
+For more information see the [Intel article on TDX architecture](https://www.intel.com/content/www/us/en/developer/articles/technical/intel-trust-domain-extensions.html).

 This tech preview of TDX 1.0 on Ubuntu 23.10  provides host and guest functionalities.
 Follow these instructions to setup the TDX host, create a TD guest, and boot it.